 Online Resource 3 Metadata.
 This excel spreadsheet contains all metadata used in the analysis.

 Online Resource 4 GT-seq Panel Info.
-This excel spreadsheet contains read mapping results for the SFGL O. mykiss GT-seq panel, as well as whether each marker passed genotype quality filter and is included in either the neutral or the migration timing datasets.
+This excel spreadsheet contains read mapping results for the SFGL O. mykiss GT-seq Panel, as well as whether each marker passed genotype quality filter and is included in either the neutral or the migration timing datasets.